MarcelMichau/todos-on-azure/README.md

 This is a simple todo app, re-implemented using various different Azure services.

+Bicep Modules are used to deploy the Azure resources, and these modules can be found [in this repo](https://github.com/MarcelMichau/bicep-modules).

 The current list of implementations are as follows:

 | Name                        | Description                                                              |